Episode #409 (Originally aired 11/04/16)

 I think people's instincts, their gut,

 what they want out of life and how they want to see people treated is actually pretty good.
+But

 the question then becomes how do we get enough information in front of them to be able to make good decisions.
+I've always believed that if I could get into,

-you know, if I could sit in a living room with every person in America, over, you know, that I've got the majority on my side and a healthy majority on my side on every issue that we work on just by having a conversation.
+you know, if I could sit in a living room with every person in America over, you know, that I've got the majority on my side and a healthy majority on my side on every issue that we work on just by having a conversation.

+The problem is, we've got all these filters.
 And look, if I watched Fox News, I wouldn't vote for me either, right?

-Because, you know, you've got this screen, this funhouse mirror, through which people are receiving information.
+you've got this screen, this funhouse mirror, through which people are receiving information.

 How to break through that is a big challenge.
+This whole conversation that's been had lately

 in the aftermath of the rise of Trump, this notion that